opentok/opentok-macos-sdk-samples/README.md

 >
 > ### Product deprecation notice
 >
-> The macOS SDK is being deprecated on 31st December, 2025.
-Existing applications will continue to work uninterrupted until this date.
+> Version 2.31 is the final release, and no new versions will be developed going forward.
+Support for this SDK will continue until version 2.31 reaches end of support.
+For the support timeline, please refer to the lifecycle documentation <a href="https://tokbox.com/developer/guides/enterprise/#supported-versions">here</a>.
+After this period, the SDK will reach end of life (EOL) and will no longer receive maintenance or support.
-> Customers looking to build for macOS natively, can use JS SDK with Electron, or contact your account managers or support for help.
+> Customers building natively for macOS can find references to relevant solutions <a href="https://tokbox.com/developer/sdks/mac/">here</a>.

 # OpenTok MacOS SDK Samples